 Are your canvas prints archival?

 Absolutely.
-Every aspect of our prints is archival from the canvas and gesso to the ink and UV coating and are predicted to last 85-100 years
+Every aspect of the print is archival from the canvas and gesso to the ink and UV coating and are predicted to last 85-100 years